taboadakt/example-project/p1-internationalization.md

 # Internationalization

 Our flower shop is expanding!
 We will need to support stores in Spain ASAP.
-Complete each task listed below to internationalize your site.

-1. (UI) Add a column to the flowers table to display the `createdAt` date and time.
-Format the date and time in a way that's readable to a typical user.
-2. (fullstack) We would like to make the `createdAt` editable.
-Add an edit button next to the `createdAt` field that allows the user to edit using text input for the time and a calender to edit the date.
-3. (fullstack) Allow the user to also edit the `createdAt` date/time when they are adding a flower.
+Staholders have a series of requirements around this new market strategy.

-4. (fullstack) Create a language selector on the site, users should be able to choose between English or Spanish.
-The language on the site update instantly.
-Hint: take a close look at your date/time formats and your calendar.
-5. (fullstack) Detect the country your user's browser is in to set the initial language that the site loads.
-6. (UI) Update the URL so users can go to the `/usa` site or the `/sp` site.
+First, we need some way to differentiate languages and locations.
+The preferred universal approach is to combine ISO-639 with ISO-3166.
+We then need some kind of language selector for the site.
+Users should be able to choose between American English or Spanish.
+The language on the site should update instantly once the language/locale is selected.
+Make sure to detect the country your user's browser is in to set the initial language.
+Lastly, update the URL so users can go to directly to the specific language selected.

-7. (fullstack) Create a new page named `EMPLOYEES`.
-On this page you will be displaying a list of our employees which you can get from here http://dummy.restapiexample.com/.
-Display the employee's name.
-This page should only be displayed it the users are on the `/usa` site.
+Secondly, as part of the new internationalization effort, we will need to create a page for employees.
+On this page you will be displaying a list of our employees which you can get from this API http://dummy.restapiexample.com/.
+Display the employee's name on a list.
+Management only want to launch this page to the North American market for now so it shouldn't be available or accessible for users on any other location/language.

+Lastly, it has been brought to our product team's attention that showing the date the flower was created drives sales up.
+Change the the flowers page to display the date and time of creation of each flower.
+Format the date and time in a way that's readable to a typical user (humanize it).
+Make sure this is part of your internationalization strategy.

-8. (fullstack) Currently, users cannot add families.
-Add an `Add family` button to the Family tab.
-Only display the `Add family` button if the user is on the `/sp` site.
+(Bonus ask) Currently, users cannot add families.
+Add an "Add family" button to the family tab and make it functional.
+Business wants this feature to be rolled out in Spain first.